Associate Professor of Music

 Office: Price Doyle Fine Arts 523

-Hill leads his own well-known large and small jazz groups throughout the region.
-As a pianist or trombonist he has backed such diverse entertainers and jazz artists as Bob Hope, Frank Sinatra, Jr., Gary Morris, Denise LaSalle, Stella Parton, and The Moody Blues, Byron Stripling, Allen Vizzutti, Chris Vadala, Ron Wilkins, Jamey Aebersold, Denis DiBlasio, Buddy Childers, Greg Abate, Rich Matteson, and the Paducah (KY) and Jackson (TN) Symphony Orchestras.
-He held previous teaching positions at Milan (TN) City Schools, Northwest Mississippi Community College, Boise State University and University of the Cumberlands.
-Seven of his arrangements and compositions for low brass ensembles are presently available through Cimarron Music Press and his arrangements for jazz bands are published by Walrus Music/eJazzLines.
+Hill has lead his own professional jazz groups (The Todd Hill Orchestra and Quintet) for thirty-five years.
+As a free-lance pianist, he has performed with Doc Severinsen, Bob Hope, Frank Sinatra, Jr., Gary Morris, Denise LaSalle, Stella Parton, The Moody Blues, Byron Stripling, Allen Vizzutti, Chris Vadala, Ron Wilkins, Jamey Aebersold, Denis DiBlasio, Buddy Childers, Greg Abate, Rich Matteson, and the Paducah (KY) and Jackson (TN) Symphony Orchestras.
+He held previous teaching positions at Milan (TN) Middle and High Schools, Northwest Mississippi Community College, Boise State University, and the University of the Cumberlands.
+His arrangements and compositions for tuba-euphonium ensembles and trombone choirs are published by Cimarron Music Press and his arrangements for jazz bands are published by Walrus Music/eJazzLines.
 In addition to multiple album appearances as pianist/arranger in a variety of genres, he has recorded a solo gospel piano CD, and three jazz CD releases with his Quintet and Orchestra under his own name.